keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

 ### OTel example

-This example specifies the URL of the OpenTelemetry collector and the interval for running the automatic app discovery:
+This example specifies the URL of the OpenTelemetry collector and that the automatic app discovery should be run every 40 seconds:

 ```yaml
 apiVersion: options.keptn.sh/v1alpha2